Junismyname/Power-Outage-Classification-Model/README.md

 3. The column ‘ANOMALY.LEVEL’ contains the (ONI) index referring to the cold and warm episodes by season.
 Low anomaly levels may lead to more severe weather, causing power outages.
 4. The column 'OUTAGE.DURATION’ marks duration of the outage in minutes.
 Outages caused by fuel supply emergency may last longer on average than other causes.
 5. The column 'CUSTOMERS.AFFECTED’ counts the number of customers affected by the outage.
 Outages caused by severe weather (i.e. hurricanes or tornadoes) may affect more customers than outages caused by slanting which usually affects smaller groups of customers.
+6. The column `POSTAL.CODE` provides the location of which state the outage occured in.
-6. The column 'CLIMATE.CATEGORY' contains represents the climate episodes based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).
+7. The column 'CLIMATE.CATEGORY' contains represents the climate episodes based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).
 Severe weathers such as hurricanes are more likely to happen during higher temperatures with warm gusts of winds.

 ## Data Cleaning